thoaif/mv-bank-receipt-ocr-react/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>

+The environment variable `ENDPOINT` must be defined for the build process to work.

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>